Steps to Forming an LLC

 Registered Agent Requirements

-A registered agent in Wyoming must have a physical presence in the state and may be an individual resident, domestic or foreign corporation authorized to transact business in Wyoming.
+A Wyoming registered agent must have a physical presence in the state and may be an individual resident, domestic or foreign corporation authorized to transact business in Wyoming.
 The registered agent must also have a physical address and be available during normal business hours to accept service of process.
 A Post Office Box or personal mailbox is not acceptable.
 If the registered office includes a suite number, it must be included in the registered office address.

 Who can be a Registered Agent?